Chile's Garden City

 with the Patagonians, Punta Arenas, Chile

-On the Argentine side, the provinces that make up Northern Patagonia are part of Mendoza, La Pampa, and Buenos Aires, and entirely the provinces of Rio Negro, Neuquen, and Chubut.
-Santa Cruz and Tierra del Fuego make up the Southern Patagonia.
-On the Chilean side, the Patagonia is formed by part of the Xth.
-Region of Los Lagos and entirety the XIth Region of Aysen and the XIIth Region of Magallanes.
+On the Argentine side, the provinces that comprise Northern Patagonia include part of Mendoza, La Pampa, and Buenos Aires, as well as the entire provinces of Rio Negro, Neuquen, and Chubut.
+Santa Cruz and Tierra del Fuego constitute Southern Patagonia.

 Origin of the name Patagonia

-Today there are several hypotheses regarding the name of this geographical region.
-It has been 500 years since the Portuguese explorer Ferdinand Magellan circumnavigated the globe, proving what almost no one believed at the time, that the Earth was round.
 Magallanes spent the Winter of 1520 in the current Argentine region of San Julian, where he made contact with the local natives.
 One of the hypotheses states that the name Patagonia would come from a popular cavalry novel from the early 1500s.
-Supposedly Magellan would have read the novel whose monstrous character "Pathagon" seemed much like the local natives of San Julian, wrapped in furs, who hunted animals with bow and arrows.
-During his contact with the aboriginal population, Magellan would have related the appearance of these with the fictional character.
+It is said that Magellan may have read the novel in which the monstrous character 'Pathagon' closely resembled the local natives of San Julian, who were wrapped in furs and hunted animals with bows and arrows.
+It is believed that, during his interactions with the indigenous population, Magellan may have associated their appearance with the fictional character.

-will one day return to Punta Arenas.
+he will some day return to Punta Arenas.

 In fact, another of the explorers and chronicler of the travel, Antonio Pigafetta in his narration of Magellan's voyage around the World, tells without giving further explanation that the Captain of the expedition, seeing the natives called them "Patagoni" (Big Footed).